This post contains affiliate links.

 Time: Open until 10pm

-If you don’t want a whole dinner, you can just get a beer and still hang out at the bar for a bit and snap a few photos of the view.
+If you don’t want to eat dinner here you can get a beer and still hang out at the bar for a bit to snap a few photos of the view.
 Just make sure you go on a day without smog!